Tai-Hsien/MeshSegNet/README.md

 <pre><code>python step5_predict.py</pre></code>

-Note that this step only accepts the downsampled mesh (e.g., number of cells<=10,000).
-Otherwise most likely you will see insufficient GPU memory error.
+Note that this step will downsample mesh if number of cells > 10,000.
+Otherwise most likely it will have insufficient GPU memory error.
-For those models are not dowsampled, please try step6 which includes downsampling, prediction, refinement, and mapping results back to original resolution.

 Step 6 Predict unseen intraoral scans with post-pocessing
 ---------------